-Interchanges and ramp terminal intersections will be evaluated for all Interstate Reconstruction projects.
-This evaluation will address geometric design, capacity and safety needs for interchange ramps and the intersecting highway including the bridge structure.
-Improvements needed meet 20-year projected travel demands or to correct identified deficiencies will be included in the project scope.
+A NHS Arterial Reconstruction project can also include the evaluation of geometric design, capacity and safety needs for interchange ramp connections to the Interstate system.
+Improvements needed to correct identified deficiencies or meet future-year projected travel demands can be included in the project scope, or delayed and programmed with a future Interstate project type.
 Design criteria and values are presented in the WYDOT Road Design Manual and supplemented by AASHTO A Policy on Geometric Design of Highways and Streets.